billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 ### Feature Quick Reference

 * The viewer is resizable.
+* The viewer stays in front of its Graphs window.
 * Change the magnification with the `Pixels/pad` box.
 * Click on a graph to highlight/select that pad in the viewer.
 * Click on a viewer pad to select that graph.